Polkadoty/armada-list-builder/public/faq.md

 ## I found a bug or have a suggestion.
 How can I report it?

-Please visit our GitHub repository [here](https://github.com/Polkadoty/armada-list-builder) and open an issue.
+Please visit my GitHub repository [here](https://github.com/Polkadoty/armada-list-builder) and open an issue.
 I appreciate your feedback!

 ## Is my fleet data saved?

-Currently, fleet data is saved in your browser's local storage.
-We recommend exporting your fleet as text for safe-keeping.
-Login functionality is coming soon.
+Yes.
+Your fleet data is saved in your browser's local storage.
+You can export your fleet as text for safe-keeping.
+Login functionality currently works :)